To Our Recycling Customers:

 - No Motoroil or Anti-freeze No household trash or other miscellaneous items that should be put in the garbage.

 - Please make sure there are NO VEHICLES BLOCKING your recycling bins on your pick up days.

 - It is not necessary to separate your recyclables.
-However it is recommended aluminum cans be separated by placing cans in a paper bag on top or next to your recycle bin.
 If you need additional containers, please contact Public Works Department at (520) 421-8625.

 - The City does not have a hazardous waste collection program.
 Contact ADEQ at 1-800-234-5677 for hazardous material information.